 This approach is used in the design of components manufactured using additive technologies.
 These parts differ from traditional ones: they have branched and mesh structures resembling plants or mammalian bones.

 One example of this approach is the bracket for the Su-57 aircraft, made by the Sukhoi Design Bureau.
-This is an aluminum part that looks more like the bone of a prehistoric animal than a regular fifth-generation fighter part.
+This is an aluminum part that looks more like a bone of a prehistoric animal than a regular part of a fifth-generation fighter.
 This bracket turned out to be 10% lighter than similar products made using traditional technologies, while its specific strength increased by 20%.

 Bionic design, combined with additive technologies, saves expensive raw materials, including complex alloys and rare metals.
 It also leads to a reduction in material consumption by 10-30% in some cases, which has a positive effect on the cost of production.